This Quarter May Bring Peak Earnings. Does That Mean Peak S&P?

 Overview:

 We are currently in the middle of an earnings season that is off to a fairly good start.
-As of this writing, sales for the S&P 500 (SPY, SPDR S&P 500 Trust ETF) are up 3.7% year over year and earnings per share are up 6.1% year over year.
+As of this writing, sales for the S&P 500 (SPDR S&P 500 Trust ETF (NYSEARCA:SPY)) are up 3.7% year over year and earnings per share are up 6.1% year over year.

-The market continues to rally higher on the news for this quarter and the sky high forward estimates for EPS in the coming quarters.
+The market continues to rally higher on the news for this quarter and the sky-high forward estimates for EPS in the coming quarters.

 As a macro analyst, I look at broad economic data points and correlate those to the stock market.
 The recent economic data that has been released over the past few months has been getting worse.

-I believe that this current quarter will finish strong but this will be the peak in earnings.
+I believe that this current quarter will finish strong, but this will be the peak in earnings.
 The next quarters are likely to bring weaker economic growth and thus lower sales and profits.
-Weaker fundamentals implies a lower price for the S&P 500 over the back half of the year unless multiples can stretch even further.
+Weaker fundamentals imply a lower price for the S&P 500 over the back half of the year unless multiples can stretch even further.
 Given that we are currently at very stretched levels of valuations, that seems unlikely.

-This chart shows the trailing S&P 500 EPS (blue line) and the markets forward estimates for EPS (orange line) in the coming quarters.
-The red arrow shows where the market expects us to be after this quarter and as you can see, that is an all time high.
+This chart shows the trailing S&P 500 EPS (blue line) and the market's forward estimates for EPS (orange line) in the coming quarters.
+The red arrow shows where the market expects us to be after this quarter, and as you can see, that is an all-time high.

 Below is a chart that I made that is highly predictive of the economic growth in the economy.

-Retail Sales are a common consumption data point that is closely watched by macro economists.
-Retail sales are reported in nominal dollars so to get an accurate look at real growth, you must adjust it for inflation.
-In order to smooth volatility, I subtract a 12 month moving average of inflation.
+Retail sales are a common consumption data point that is closely watched by macro economists.
+Retail sales are reported in nominal dollars, so to get an accurate look at real growth, you must adjust it for inflation.
+In order to smooth volatility, I subtract a 12-month moving average of inflation.

-Real Retail Sales (Smoothed CPI Year over Year Growth): (Census Bureau)
+Real Retail Sales (Smoothed CPI Year-over-Year Growth):

-As the chart shows, this metric was highly accurate in predicting the past two cycle tops, and bottoms.
-It is currently trending lower which is why I do not believe the forward estimates for increased earnings growth is accurate.
+As the chart shows, this metric was highly accurate in predicting the past two cycle tops and bottoms.
+It is currently trending lower, which is why I do not believe the forward estimates for increased earnings growth is accurate.
 When this chart on retail sales are compared to S&P 500 earnings, the correlation is very strong and it now suggests that this quarter is the peak in earnings.

 With lower growth in retail sales on the way, S&P 500 earnings will be under downward pressure from the top line and will likely drive them lower moving forward.

-Lower earnings implies a lower price for the S&P 500.
+Lower earnings imply a lower price for the S&P 500.

 S&P 500 & Consumption Data: